nathancarter/manual-nb-grader/to-do-list.md

 Scores

- * In response to notebook load/insert/delete events, update the score for that notebook in the div with class left-score/right-score.
- * Make a menu item for choosing the initial/default score.
  * Make an action to save the score for a notebook into the notebook (as an initial cell and as part of the filename).